How to Survive a Toxic Workplace (When You Can’t Quit)

 Even if quitting isn’t an option right now, you can still start building your next chapter.
 Stop waiting for the “perfect time” or the magical moment when you feel 100% ready—it likely won’t come.
 Instead, take action today.

 Begin by updating your resume and LinkedIn profile so you’re ready to seize opportunities.
-Set aside just an hour or two each week to apply for jobs—small efforts add up.
+Set aside an hour or two each week to apply for jobs—small efforts add up.
 Feeling entrepreneurial?
 Explore side hustles or start laying the groundwork for a small business.

 Every small step you take toward something new is a step further away from feeling stuck.
 Progress, no matter how slow, is still progress.